History of women in Puerto Rico: Suffrage and women's rights

 In 1929, Puerto Rico's legislature granted women the right to vote, pushed by the United States Congress to do so.
 Only women who could read and write were enfranchised; however, in 1935, all adult women were enfranchised regardless of their level of literacy.
 Puerto Rico was the second Latin American country to recognize a woman's right to vote.
-Both Dr. María Cadilla de Martinez and Ana María O'Neill were early advocates of women's rights.
+Both María Cadilla de Martinez and Ana María O'Neill were early advocates of women's rights.
 Cadilla de Martinez was also one of the first women in Puerto Rico to earn a doctoral (PhD) college degree.

-Early Birth Control
+Early birth control

-Dr. Clarence Gamble, an American physician, established a network of birth control clinics in Puerto Rico during the period of 1936 to 1939.
+Clarence Gamble, an American physician, established a network of birth control clinics in Puerto Rico from 1936 to 1939.
 He believed that Puerto Rican women and the women from other American colonies, did not have the mental capacity and were too poor to understand and use diaphragms for birth control as the women in the United States mainland.
 He inaugurated a program funded by the Rockefeller Foundation, which would replace the use of diaphragms with foam powders, cremes and spermicidal jellies.
 He did not know that in the past Rosa Gonzalez had publicly battled with prominent physicians and named her and Carmen Rivera de Alvarez, another nurse who was a Puerto Rican independence advocate, to take charge of the insular birth control program.
 However, the insular program lacked funding and failed.